dergeberl/kubeteach/README.md

           value: "kubeteach"
 ```

-For check if an object don't exist you can use `spec.taskdefiniton.notExists` and set it to ture.
+To check if an object doesn't exist you can use `spec.taskdefiniton.notExists` and set it to true.
 To depend on another task you can link a task as required with `spac.requiredTaskName`.
 This task will be in pending until the required task is successful.

 Example, delete the created kubeteach namespace from task1: